jadecobra/python_tdd_exercises/source/sleep duration.rst

        def duration(wake_time, sleep_time):
            return wake_time.split(':')[0] - sleep_time.split(':')[0]

-  the terminal still outputs to show a `TypeError <./TypeError.rst>`_ for an unsupported operation of trying to subtract a string from another, and though it is not obvious here, the strings being subtracted are the values to the left of the delimiter ``:`` not the entire string value of ``wake_time`` and ``sleep_time`` i.e. for a given wake_time of "02:00" and a given sleep_time of "01:00" our program is currently trying to subtract "01" from "02"
+  the terminal still outputs to show a :doc:`TypeError` for an unsupported operation of trying to subtract a string from another, and though it is not obvious here, the strings being subtracted are the values to the left of the delimiter ``:`` not the entire string value of ``wake_time`` and ``sleep_time`` i.e. for a given wake_time of "02:00" and a given sleep_time of "01:00" our program is currently trying to subtract "01" from "02"
 * we now have the task of converting our string to a number so we can do the subtraction, for this we use the ``int`` keyword which returns an integer for a given value.
 We should add a test to see how it works, update ``test_sleep_duration.py`` and comment out the current failing test

   .. code-block:: python